vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 As long as the raw data is refreshed on a regular basis, all kinds of clients can consume and process it.
 That's the main idea behind what we built.

-## result and conclusion
+## Result and conclusion

-In this article we learned, how to build a hub and spoke architecture to distribute data from an ERP system to a large number of clients.
-Such consideration should alway be taken into account when the source system (like SAP) is especially sensitive for repeating workload.
+In this article, we explained how to build a hub and spoke architecture to distribute data from an ERP system to a large number of Peakboard instances.
+You should always take this approach into account, when you have a source system that is especially sensitive to repetitive workloads (like SAP).